max-github-mjhodgson-com/hass-appdaemon/README.md

 ## Doorphone

 This app interfaces with a Grandstream GDS3710 SIP Doorphone.
 Home Assistant receives events from the doorphone via webhooks, This creates a sensor, which can then be monitored.
 Each event passed from the doorphone carrys an identifier number, for example: 500 for doorbell or 900 for motion detected (using the internal motion detector).
-The Appdeamon app will action the events and grab pictures (from the camera), send messages, etc.
+The Appdaemon app will action the events and grab pictures (from the camera), send messages, etc.

 Example configuration for webhook in Home Assistant configuration.yaml: